-The short and sweet answer to the question is NO. It can even damage or destroy the whole machine, so be careful to not put it in the space between the base and vessel, even by mistake.
+The short and sweet answer to the question “Does a slow cooker need water in the base?” is NO. It can even damage or destroy the whole device if you put water in a crock, so be careful not to put it in the space between the base and the vessel, even by mistake.

-So the question is answered, and you can go, right?
-Well, I would suggest not going, since the answer without reason is like no answer at all.
+So, the question ‘Is it necessary to add water?’ is answered, and you can go, right?
+Well, I would suggest not leaving your crockpot yet, since an answer without a clear rationale is like no answer at all.

-You might know that I have already written quite a comprehensive article on how does a slow cooker work, but let me do a quick reminder.
+You might know that I have already written quite a comprehensive article on how a slow cooker works, but let me make a quick reminder.

 You have three major parts: